-The mitigation and enhancement measures identified in the Ecological Impact Assessment (South Downs Ecology, Version 2, May 2025) should be secured by a condition of any consent and implemented in full.
-This is necessary to conserve and enhance protected and Priority species.
+The mitigation measures identified in the Ecological Impact Assessment (Lizard Landscape Design and Ecology, September 2025) should be secured by a condition of any consent and implemented in full.
+This is necessary to conserve and enhance protected and Priority species particularly those recorded in the locality, which includes reptiles, Barn Owl and mobile protected species.

-If external lighting is required, we support the recommendation that a Wildlife Friendly Lighting Strategy is implemented for this application Ecological Impact Assessment (South Downs Ecology, Version 2, May 2025) to avoid impacts from light disturbance.
+We support the recommendation that a Wildlife Friendly Lighting Strategy is implemented for this application (Ecological Impact Assessment (Lizard Landscape Design and Ecology, September 2025) to avoid impacts from light disturbance.
 This should be secured by a condition of any consent and implemented in full.
 Therefore, technical specification should be submitted prior to occupation, which demonstrates measures to avoid lighting impacts to foraging / commuting bats, which are likely to be present within the local area.
 This should summarise the following measures recommended by [Guidance Note:08/23 \(Institute of Lighting Professionals\)](#) will be implemented: